Learning Outcomes

 A factory emits noxious fumes that affect residents in several streets nearby, causing eye irritation and breathing difficulties for many.
 Would this likely affect a 'class of people'?

-Answer: Yes, affecting residents across several streets is likely to be considered a sufficiently large group or 'class of people' for the purposes of public nuisance (Attorney-General v PYA Quarries Ltd [1957] 2 QB 169 (CA)).
+Yes, affecting residents across several streets is likely to be considered a sufficiently large group or 'class of people' for the purposes of public nuisance (Attorney-General v PYA Quarries Ltd [1957] 2 QB 169 (CA)).

 Exam Warning

 Be careful not to confuse public nuisance affecting a group with multiple private nuisances affecting individuals separately.
 Public nuisance requires interference with a public right or a common injury to a section of the public.
 Sending offensive letters to many individuals, for example, was held not to constitute public nuisance (R v Rimmington [2005] UKHL 63).
+The House of Lords indicated that public nuisance should not be used to address conduct aimed at disparate individuals where a more specific statutory offence exists.
+Ensure the facts point to harm to a community or a class.

 The Requirement for 'Special Damage'

-For an individual to succeed in a tort claim for public nuisance, they must prove they suffered ‘special damage’.
+For an individual to succeed in a tort claim for public nuisance, they must prove they suffered special damage.

 Key Term: Special Damage (in Public Nuisance)